Jack Wright saxes ...........................................Ben Bennett percussion...................................Zach Darrup guitar

 Zach Darrup is an improvising guitarist currently living in Philadelphia.
 During his early teenage years in the rural coal region of Pennsylvania a strange boy appeared like an angel, carrying a large cd booklet of wild musics of all sorts.
 This chance meeting at a pizza shop, plus tumultuous relationships with his home turf, school teachers, and other agents of law and rule enforcement led Zach to drop out and skip town, devoting himself to following music wherever it would take him--somewhere else.
 His techniques are informed by the musical possibilities of film language, jovial mockery and mimicry of plants, animals, and audience members, thoughtful room listening, word play, colors, and culinary experiments.

-Never will be on tour Sept.
-23 to Oct.
-3, messing with the musical consciousness of Easton PA, Olean NY, Buffalo, Cleveland, Detroit, Muskegon MI, Chicago, Indianapolis, Dayton, and Pittsburgh.
-For info go to the Schedule.
+Never toured the last time in the fall 2019, messing with the musical consciousness of Easton PA, Olean NY, Buffalo, Cleveland, Detroit, Muskegon MI, Chicago, Indianapolis, Dayton, and Pittsburgh.

 Review of Never in Free Jazz Blog by Fotis Nikolakopoulos: "...The fact that they know each other and have built a communicative language really shows on Never.
 Their interaction is impeccable.
 Especially since Wright’s work through the years isn’t one that needs categorization, but as a reference point here would be European improvisation of the freest form from the early 70’s.
 It is very rare that you come close to such a dedicated interaction between musicians.